 - Climbing rose that grows in your garden zone

-- Attach the trellis at least 3 inches away from an outer wall.
+- Attach the rose trellis at least 3 inches away from an outer wall.

 - Tie the stems of the climbing rose to the trellis with soft cloth strips as it grows throughout the year.
-Do not prune until the rose covers the entire trellis.
+Do not prune until the plant covers the entire trellis.

 - Gently bend some of the new canes so they grow outward to cover more of the trellis.

-- Snip off branches that are growing too thickly.
+- Snip off branches that are growing too thick.
 Every three years, cut out some of the older canes and allow new, younger canes to replace them.